syncfusion-content/javascript-docs/js/ReportViewer/Toolbar-Customization.md

 {% endhighlight %}

 ## Decide the export option
-Report Viewer provides [`exportOptions`](../api/ejreportviewer#members:members:exportsettings-exportoptions) property to show or hide the default export types available in component.
-The following code hides the HTML export type from default export options.
+The Report Viewer provides the [`exportOptions`](../api/ejreportviewer#members:members:exportsettings-exportoptions) property to show or hide the default export types available in the component.
+The following code hides the HTML export type from the default export options.

 {% highlight javascript %}
     <script type="text/javascript">